Our Story.

 Cameron Rutherford is a critically acclaimed creative writer of speculative fiction.
 They have a Bachelor of Creative Arts (Creative Writing) from Flinders University, a competitive course involving mentorship from acclaimed Australian writers such as Sean Williams, Amy Matthews and Lisa Hannett.
 Cameron Rutherford has also undergone an Honours degree in Creative Arts specialising in speculative fiction and constructed languages.

 As the owner of Reed and Storm Editing they provide editing services and sensitivity reading primarily for emerging authors and small publishers and run creative writing workshops.
 They were previously a sub editor and frequent contributor to the Empire Times magazine.
+Cameron is also the creator and editor of the digital (un)literary magazine Woven Webs, which publishes Australian speculative and experimental works.

 You can keep up to date with Cameron Rutherford’s writing by following them on social media.